-According to Butcher's Pet Care's Happy Hounds report, in the wild dogs would spend an average of 4 1/2 hours each day roaming, hunting, playing and following scent trails.
+According to research, in the wild dogs spend an average of 4 1/2 hours each day roaming, hunting, playing and following scent trails.

 I give you…the humble tennis ball.

 This IS the best dog toy ever invented.
 Nothing comes close, argues Ryan O'Meara.

 It’s shaped perfectly to fit in a dog’s mouth, even down to the natural curvature of the dog’s front teeth.

 It bounces and rolls and can be tracked when it ends up in long grass.

 It has a natural fur outer cover but can also attract the scent of other items it comes into contact with as well as the scent of the thrower’s hand.

 It fits in the pocket.

 It can be thrown great distances with relative lack of effort.